restorando/graphql-query-whitelist/README.md

 # graphql-query-whitelist
-A simple GraphQL query whitelist toolkit for express.
+A simple GraphQL query whitelist toolkit for `express`.

 It includes:

-* An express middleware that prevents queries not in the whitelist to be executed.
-It also allows to execute queries just passing the queryId instead of the full query
+* An `express` middleware that prevents queries not in the whitelist to be executed.
+It also allows to execute queries just passing a previously stored queryId instead of the full query.
 * A REST API to create/get/list/enable/disable/delete queries from the whitelist
 * A `MemoryStore` and `RedisStore` to store the queries
 * An utility class (`QueryRepository`) to perform CRUD operations programatically